-The psoas muscle, with the piriformis and gluteus maximus, are the only three muscles in the body that connect the legs to the spine.
+The psoas major, piriformis and gluteus maximus, are the only three muscles in the body that connect the legs to the spine.
 Together they essentially keep the pelvis and trunk upright on top of the legs.
 When you have a tight psoas muscle it is often on one side.
 In many instances both psoas can be tight but most often we are dealing with tightness on one side.

 If the psoas muscle is happy it keeps the lumbar spine in its natural curve and allows the muscles of the spine to lengthen up supporting the whole trunk.
 But lets say that on the left side you have a tight psoas muscle, that leg bone will be pulled up into the hip socket slightly.
 This accounts for the concept of leg length discrepancy.
 We all have one leg shorter than the other and this is almost always the result of your tight psoas muscle.
 In some cases there might actually be a bone size difference, especially in the case of blunt force trauma such as car accidents and such.
 But for the most part our leg length discrepancy is due to a tight psoas muscle.

 The pull of the tight psoas muscle that you can see in the picture above is a fairly classic pattern.
 I know that at any of my workshops I’ll be able to bring numerous people to the front of the room that exhibit this exact pattern.

 And this pattern can be the cause of a many different manifestations of pain.
 Lower back pain, hip pain, groin pain and the list goes on.
 Releasing the psoas via exercises and posture work can help you find relief that we often think is no longer available.